Scary Movie 5: Production

+After completing filming on the movie A Haunted House, Marlon Wayans, former co-star and collaborator of the first two Scary Movie films, received an offer from The Weinstein Company to buy the film rights.
+According to Wayans, the Weinstein Company's ultimate intention was to buy and then shelve the film in order to use the ideas for Scary Movie 5.
+The offer however was ultimately rejected, and A Haunted House premiered in theaters in 2013.

-The film is directed by Malcolm D. Lee and written by David Zucker.
+The film was directed by Malcolm D. Lee and co-written and co-produced by David Zucker, who previously directed Scary Movie 3 (2003) and Scary Movie 4 (2006).
 Anna Faris, who starred in the previous films in the franchise, confirmed that she would not return for the fifth film.
 Tisdale's involvement in the film was confirmed in June 2012.

 Lohan and Sheen joined the cast in August 2012.
 Terry Crews joined the cast on August 14, 2012.

 Filming began in September 2012.
 The first promotional image of the film, featuring Lohan and Sheen in the very first scene of the movie, was released on September 20, 2012.

 The only actors from any of the previous installments to appear in this film are Sheen, Rex, Shannon, and Hammond.
 They do not portray their original characters, Sheen stars as himself, Rex plays Dan, Shannon plays Heather, and Hammond plays a doctor.

 The film was largely shot in and around Atlanta, Georgia in the fall of 2012, with additional filming January and February 2013 at Sunset Gower Studios in Los Angeles.
-David Zucker reportedly handled additional filming and reshoots while Malcolm D. Lee was starting production for The Best Man Holiday.
+Zucker reportedly handled additional filming and reshoots while Malcolm D. Lee was starting production for The Best Man Holiday (2013).